OPENING ADOPTION RECORDS|

 in this forum:

+Would open records mean more custody fights between birth mothers and adoptive parents?
 How do open records effect rates of adoption and abortion?
 Should there be a way for adoptees to find out their family health records without making contact with their birth-parents?
-Not all adoptees want to find their birth-parents.
-What about adoptees and birth-parents who value their privacy?
 A woman who was raped askes whether there is a way to find out about her child without actually making contact?
 This topic inspired many emotional stories and comments.
 View some of the additional comments.

 Online NewsHour Links